 As you work in OutSystems Studio, you are essentially creating an easily scannable visual representation of your app’s action flow, indicating where data is coming from and what logical decision points and/or transformations it encounters on its way to and from the user.

-While this is happening, the Architecture Dashboard is using artificial intelligence (AI) to categorize your modules and apps into three layers:
+While this is happening, the AI Mentor System is using artificial intelligence (AI) to categorize your modules and apps into three layers:

 - The foundation layer, containing all reusable non-functional requirements